CallMeCocoGrr/blog/_godot/2025-04-26-collision-shapes.md

 author: Coco
 ---

-As many of you know the typical way to set collision shapes is to add a CollisionShape2D node to a scene and then through the editor you configure a shape that more or less fits your sprite, what if I told you there is a way assign pixel perfect collisions to your sprites without doing it manually.
+Many of you know the typical way to set collision shapes is to add a CollisionShape2D node to a scene and then through the editor you configure a shape that more or less fits your sprite, what if I told you there is a way to assign pixel perfect collisions to your sprites without doing it manually.

 This cool little function comes originally through a friend on discord (MissArticulatePython) and I have only slightly adjusted it.